-In all honesty, most of the American Express cards are worth consideration even without a sign-up bonus.
-In fact the last two AmEx cards I acquired (Blue Cash and Simply Cash) were at a time when there wasn’t even a promotion being offered… I didn’t care because the rewards and benefits sold me.
+Some people might argue that any American Express card is worth consideration, even without a sign-up bonus.
+In fact the last two AmEx cards I acquired (Blue Cash Preferred and Simply Cash) were at a time when there wasn’t even a promotion being offered… I didn’t care because the rewards and benefits sold me.

 But what’s even better is getting some extra cash or bonus points along with your application.
-For 2014, here are the current American Express card offers that I recommend checking out.
+For 2015, below are a few of the current American Express card offers that I recommend checking out that are popular with our forum members.
 American Express is a CreditCardForum advertising partner.

 Premier Rewards Gold Card